 Chevy Chase Community Center is located on a site also occupied by the Chevy Chase Library.
 Both buildings stand at the gateway to the District, on Connecticut Avenue near the border with Maryland.
 The revised Comprehensive Plan adopted by the Council calls for increased density along that corridor of Connecticut Avenue.
 To address the need for affordable housing in Ward 3, the Chevy Chase Small Area Plan, adopted by the Council, recommends that dedicated affordable housing be colocated on the site of the library and community center - while also preserving the neighborhood's hallmark livability and ensuring that new development has a compatible scale, function, and character with the surrounding structures.
 The redevelopment of the community center should, therefore, occur simultaneously with the redevelopment of the library, and both projects - done in tandem - should reflect community interests and planning choices adopted in that Small Area Plan.
 Unused funds from the capital budget for FY 2023 should be carried forward to FY 2024.
-Once the scope of the work has been defined and there is a firm estimate for the costs, the capital budget for FY 2025 and FY 2026 will need to be increased.
+Once the scope of the work has been defined and there is a firm estimate for the costs, the capital budget for FY 2025 and FY 2026 may need to be increased.
 The housing component of the project may also include money from the Housing Production Trust Fund, but the housing component should not subsidize the public facilities.

 The project will substantially renovate the building site to create a new 21st century state-of-art LEED Silver Rated facility.
-The scope of work entails providing architectural and engineering services which comprises predesign, design, preparation of contract documents, commissioning, and planning services to accomplish the following: create a structure to fully comply with ADA Accessibility Guidelines for Buildings and Facilities (September 2002) to include vertical transportation, interior circulation, signage, entrances and exits, walkways, restrooms, alarms, etc. The renovated Chevy Chase Community Center will reflect the program and
+The scope of work entails providing architectural and engineering services which comprises predesign, design, preparation of contract documents, commissioning, and planning services to accomplish the following: create a structure to fully comply with ADA Accessibility Guidelines for Buildings and Facilities (September 2002) to include vertical transportation, interior circulation, signage, entrances and exits, walkways, restrooms, alarms, etc. The renovated Chevy Chase Community Center will reflect the program and goals of the Department and the needs of the District of Columbia residents that use the Community Center.
+The building will incorporate forwardthinking approaches to urban design, architecture, engineering, environmental technologies in the public realm.
+The renovated Chevy Chase Community Center and Library will be a destination that will attract and support hundreds of users a day, and promote a vibrant, mixed-use neighborhood with an active street environment.